 The climb is quite a challenge and there are three routes to choose from.
 For the non-climbers among you, simply admiring the views should be more than enough reason to visit!

-30. Coromandel Peninsula
+29. Coromandel Peninsula

 The peninsula extends north from the Bay of Plenty and is home to great places such as Hot Water Beach and Cathedral Cove!

 Taupo was a place that I wasn’t expecting much from when I visited.
 However, I was quickly proven wrong, as this is a beautiful location, with much to see and do.

-There are also a number of great activities to do such as skydiving, and Action World, which I highly recommend, as it is great fun!
+There are also some great activities to do such as skydiving, and Action World, which I highly recommend, as it is great fun!

-33. Franz Josef
+31. Franz Josef

 The glacier is the main attraction and most people that stop there will visit or go on one of the numerous tours available.

 The weather may not be as good as in Australia, but I don’t feel there’s a best time of the year to visit New Zealand!

 New Zealand does get its fair share of hot days, especially in the North Island and you’ll have ample opportunity to visit the beach in the summer!

-35. Arthur’s Pass
+33. Arthur’s Pass

 There are some incredible views throughout Arthur’s Pass and if you are driving through it is definitely worth stopping to soak them in!

 You certainly won’t forget your visit here, as due to the geothermal activity in the area, there is a distinct smell of rotten eggs in the air.

 However, despite the smell, Rotorua is a great location.
 There are so many things to do here, a lot of them adrenaline based, so you’ll soon ignore the pungent odour!

 New Zealand is rugby mad!
 Rugby is everywhere in the country and everyone loves it!
 If you are a rugby fan yourself, then this is the perfect place to visit.

 Added to the fact that they are reasonably priced, you should enjoy your stay in these hostels.
 It felt like you were staying in someone’s house at times, they were that good!

 37. Stewart Island

-Overshadowed by its bigger neighbours, Stewart Island is often left of a New Zealand backpacking itinerary.
+Overshadowed by its bigger neighbours, Stewart Island is often left off a New Zealand backpacking itinerary.

-However, that shouldn’t stop you visiting.
+However, that shouldn’t stop you from visiting.
 There are great views here, like the rest of the country, and it offers an alternative to the two bigger islands!

-40. South Island
+38. South Island

 I spent most of my time working and travelling around the South Island during my year in New Zealand.
 So, I am a little biased towards my preference for it over the North Island.

 There are so many things to do in the South Island, that you could easily spend a month, maybe more, travelling around and doing everything.

-45. Abel Tasman National Park
+39. Abel Tasman National Park

 Abel Tasman Park is just beautiful and at times it can feel like you are in a tropical paradise and not New Zealand!

 Kayaking is another good way to explore the area, with lots of routes available and secret places to explore!